 Rewarding experiences occur when we get LOST – lost in thought, lost in a good book, lost in translation, lost in conversation, lost in place.

-The namesake – Sarasvati – is the Hindu goddess of knowledge, music, arts, wisdom and nature.
-This is a non-secular place that invites all walks of life to pursue your creative passions.
+The residency program namesake – Sarasvati – is the Hindu goddess of knowledge, music, arts, wisdom and nature.
+This is a secular place that invites all walks of life to pursue your creative passions.

 EACH JOURNEY IS UNIQUE

 Retreating into nature has been a creative habit for artists, thinkers, makers, and more for so many years.
 Breaking away from your normal routine allows you to engage your brain and senses in a different way.
 Each journey here is unique, but paths will cross in interesting ways.

 This residency is for all walks of life and career stages.
 It can be an alternative to grad school or a sabbatical rest stop especially as your host and founder is a former Graphic Design Professor able to act as a sounding board and mentor for those seeking that interaction.